HBRS-SDP/WS24-physiological-computing/README.md

     git clone --recurse-submodules https://github.com/sccn/labstreaminglayer.git
       ```

-  - What we have done currently is add the dependancies to our library.
+  - What we have done currently is add the dependencies to our library.
 One additional step that needs to be done is that we need to build 'labstreaminglayer':
       ```
     cd labstreaminglayer/
       ```